-One may be a gifted educator (4) of financial skills for those who have foundered in home management, a teacher of debt management, operate a school which educates students in clinical use of medicine/drugs; or teach family conflict resolution, real estate training, farming and land management practices to those who have become unbalanced in their initial approach to matters of bhava-4.
+One may be a gifted educator (4) of financial skills for those who have foundered in home management, a teacher of debt management, operate a school which educates students in clinical use of medicine/drugs; or teach family conflict resolution, real estate skills training, farming and land management practices to those who have become unbalanced in their initial approach to matters of bhava-4.

 Service and servants help to feel protected and secure.

 Bodes poorly for emotional balance in one 's early childhood home.
 Sick, victimized, or abusive mother.

 If a malefic + bandesha-4 in 3rd-from -swakshetra harms the education.
 Raised in an insulated, isolated home environment.
 Conflict in school due to willfulness and mental instability.
 Conflict in the family home, adversarial relationship between the parents.